 Dr. Pawel Kalinski is currently a Professor in the Departments of Surgery, Immunology, Infectious Diseases and Microbiology, and Bioengineering at the University of Pittsburgh.
 Dr. Kalinski is the Director of Research and the Director of the Immunotransplantation Center in the Division of Surgical Oncology of the University of Pittsburgh Cancer Institute.

-Dr. Kalinski received his MD from the Warsaw University Medical School in Warsaw, Poland and then went on to the University of Amsterdam to receive his PhD in Immunology in 1998.
+Dr. Kalinski received his MD from the Warsaw University Medical School in Warsaw, Poland, and then went on to the University of Amsterdam, Amsterdam, The Netherlands, to receive his PhD in Immunology in 1998.
 Following his graduation, Dr. Kalinski did postgraduate work in the Department of Cell Biology and Histology at the Academic Medical Center, a division of the University of Amsterdam.

 Dr. Pawel Kalinski